matthodan/bookmarklet-loader/README.markdown

   Contact me if you have any questions at [my blog](http://blog.matthodan.com).

-## Compiled Example
+## Compiled Examples

-  You may be able to update this compiled URL encoded version and save yourself the time of installing CoffeeScript.
+  You may be able to update the compiled examples and save yourself the time of installing CoffeeScript.
+Don't forget to URL encode whatever you update in the compiled examples!